Your Resource For Embed Codes for YouTube Videos Into Your Blog

 That being said, here are some great ways to change the look of your YouTube videos.

 First, we are going to start with the video that I’m placing on this blog post as the base or example video.
-To insert a video on your blog or anywhere a web page is accepting embeds is to copy the embed code on YouTube, then paste it on the page you wish to share the video to.
+To insert a video on your blog or anywhere a web page is accepting embeds is to copy the embed code on YouTube, then paste it on the page you wish to share the video on.

 Title Bar removal